robmcdonald5/claudefig/COMMANDS.md

 **Notes:**
 - Built-in templates are always available
-- Custom templates are loaded from the directory specified in `.claudefig.toml` under `custom.template_dir`
+- Custom templates are loaded from the directory specified in `claudefig.toml` under `custom.template_dir`
 - If no templates are found, displays: "No templates found"

 ---